dagraham/etm-dgraham/README.md

 Displays a list of the summaries and location/contexts (@l entries) of undated and unfinished tasks sorted by their (last) modified timestamp and grouped by the number of weeks since last modified.

-This view is used for a periodic review of such "todos" with the goal of not letting them 'slip through the cracks'.
+This view is used for a periodic review of such *todos* with the goal of not letting them 'slip through the cracks'.
 Either editing a task or pressing "^U" with the task selected resets the modified timestamp to the current time and thus moves the task to the "this week" group at the bottom of the list.

 A reasonable work flow would be to open this view once every week or so and examine tasks more than a week "old", editing them when necessary and otherwise updating the modified timestamp using "V" so that all tasks are kept within the 'last week' or 'this week' groups.